-CIST 1102 - Working with Microsoft Windows
+CIST 1102 - Keyboarding

 Introduces the touch system of keyboarding placing emphasis on correct techniques.
 Topics include learning the alphabetic keyboard, the numeric keyboard and keypad, building speed and accuracy, and proofreading.
 Students attain a minimum of 20 GWAM (gross words a minute).